 However, what I got instead was a disappointment.
 Nobody around, the tower was closed.

-I went by another temple once I finished my afternoon program, but it was already after hours, so I went to see the Xuanwu Lake as an alternative.
+I went by another temple once I finished my afternoon program, but it was already after hours, so I went to see Xuanwu Lake as an alternative.

-Unlike yesterday, the weather was good, and it was clear that a pretty sunset will follow.
+Unlike yesterday, the weather was good, and it was clear that a pretty sunset would follow.
 I was still keen about the idea of getting somewhere with a good view, so after the fiasco with the Zijin Tower, I prepared a replacement: